Sustainability skills for procurement professionals

 Want more?
 Review our broader learning page for additional resources.

-Level 1 – A generic course comprising 3 e-learning modules and 2 videos.
+Level 1 – A generic Learning Pathway comprising 3 e-learning modules and 2 videos.
 It gives you the basics and should be applicable to all procurement people.
 You need to pass 2 modules and view the video to get a certificate.

 Level 2 – Covers some of the sustainability challenges you are likely to encounter in your work and the knowledge you gain will help you overcome them.
 You need to pass 7 modules and download 2 documents to get a certificate.

 Level 3 – Covers some of the more advanced issues you may come across such modern slavery risks.
 There is also an opportunity to practice your leadership skills.
 You need to pass 5 modules and a document to get a certificate.

 Level 4 – Goes into more detail on specific issues such as social value and supply chain mapping.
 You need to pass 7 modules to get a certificate.